The Power of Shooting with a Shallow Depth of Field

 Here’s how shooting with a shallow depth of field can immerse your audience like nothing else.

-Top image via Hollywood Reporter.
+Top image via Hulu.

 Choosing how you will shoot your project might be just as hard as writing the script.
 With all the different lenses and cameras available today, choosing the right piece of equipment can be difficult.
 The creator and director of 2017’s The Handmaid’s Tale is a shining example of knowing exactly how to communicate ideas and tell stories — all through the lens.